raquelthuss/scripts_TFM/Population structure/Run_fastSTRUCTURE.md

 ### Description

-The installation of **fastStructure** and its underlying dependencies (NumPy, SciPy, Cython, and GSL) was managed using an isolated **Miniconda** environment, since the `bioconda` channel provides precompiled packages for it to install the tool optimally and avoid any compatibility conflicts.
+The installation of **fastStructure** and its underlying dependencies (NumPy, SciPy, Cython, and GSL) was managed with an isolated **Miniconda** environment, using the `bioconda` channel, which provides precompiled packages that ensure compatibility and reproducibility.

-The dataset is then analyzed using a range of potential clusters (K=1 to K=10) through a loop.
-Once completed, the optimal number of clusters was identified using the built-in `chooseK.py` utility, which outputs both the K that maximizes marginal likelihood and the minimum K required to explain the population structure.
+The dataset is analyzed across K = 1 to 10 potential clusters in a loop.
+Once completed, the **optimal number of clusters** was identified using the built-in `chooseK.py` utility, which outputs both the K that maximizes marginal likelihood and the minimum K required to explain the population structure.

 ### Usage